 Habit #4.
 Use Idle Time to your Advantage

 Contact center managers would have a fair deal of idle time.
 But effective managers would harvest idle time and put it to good use by completing administrative tasks, training, mentoring, etc. This practice positively impacts the performance of agents by inspiring them to capitalize their idle time.

 Habit #5.
 Review Workforce Management in your Call Center Management Software

 Reviewing staffing levels to balance workflow and meet demand is a critical activity of a call center manager.
 The manager should be able to precisely predict how many agents are required to meet call demand in the light of spikes in call volume without over-staffing or under-staffing.
 Successful call center managers are able to effectively forecast calls, calculate staff requirement, and create staff schedules.

 Habit #6.
 Put Yourself in the Agent’s Shoes

 Habit #7.
-Stay on Top of Call Center Technology
+Stay on Top of Call Center Software Technology

 The last decade has seen the most of technological advances.
-Businesses that have embraced new call centre technologies and growing customer expectation have proved to gain competitive advantage and significant profit margins.
-Call center managers should constantly keep an eye on new technologies that can displays importance of improvement in his/her sphere of influence - contact centers.
+Businesses that have embraced new call center technologies and growing customer expectation have proved to gain competitive advantage and significant profit margins.
+Call center managers should constantly keep an eye on new technologies that can display the importance of improvement in his/her sphere of influence – contact centers.
 For this contact center managers should have a say in budget allocation for investments in such technologies.